The Y's Diabetes Prevention Program

-You can reduce your risk for type 2 diabetes and gain tools for healthy living.
+Reduce your risk for type 2 diabetes and gain tools for healthy living with the Y.

 Type 2 diabetes.
 Most people have heard about this serious health condition that can lead to heart disease, stroke, kidney failure, high blood pressure, and blindness.
 There is no cure for type 2 diabetes.
 But many people don’t know about prediabetes, which happens before type 2 diabetes.
 Unlike type 2 diabetes, prediabetes can be reversed.